devoxa/i18next-test/README.md

 }
 ```

-Note that the configuration file has the same structure as the
+Note that the configuration file has a similar structure to
-[next-i18next](https://github.com/isaachinman/next-i18next#options) configuration, so you can pass
+[`i18next-parser`](https://github.com/i18next/i18next-parser), so you can use a single file for
-the `next-i18next.config.js` as well!
-However, configuring the `localeStructure` is not supported.
+both.

 ## Contributors